 Walk into the conversation with the expectation that your hopes and your parents' rules probably won't match up perfectly.
 Be prepared to negotiate some of the dating terms, including letting some of your wishes go without a fight.
 If you can keep a level head and your emotions in check to show your parents you're willing to give a little if they are, they're more likely to work with you.
 For example, maybe they say no dates on weeknights, but agree to a later curfew when you do go out.

 Whatever you agree to with your parents, make sure you follow through.
 Stick to the guidelines now and they're more likely to change them in the future.
 Your parents really just want to protect you from any negativity, so cut them a break.
-Let them know if you had a good time or not after a date and give them a minor detail or two so they feel included and informed.
+Let them know if you had a good time or not after your date and give them a minor detail or two so they feel included and informed.

 Be Mature Enough for the Subject

 If you're feeling super uncomfortable or awkward talking to your parents about dating, you might not be quite ready to date.
 This talk with your folks is a great way to start getting used to discussing difficult topics.
 It's always best to approach the subject with respect, maturity, and transparency.
 This will help your parents see that you are ready to start dating.